• Menu

 Area: Kitsilano Address: 1100 Chestnut St. | Website

 The H.R MacMillan Space Centre is my local childhood favourite, and it’s impossible to miss the iconic conical structure that resembles a space ship.
-Inside you’ll find a vast array of astrological exhibits in addition to a fully functioning observatory.

 The undoubted highlight can be found in the museum’s 230 seat Planetarium Star Theatre.
 Here you’ll learn about the universe via a variety of 45 minute films in a fully immersive panoramic full dome movie experience.